project-lv/penal-codes/src/Chapter_1.md

 This Code defines criminal and civil offenses enforceable within the State of San Andreas.
 It provides uniform classifications, sentencing standards, and procedural references for law enforcement, judiciary, and corrections personnel participating in roleplay operations within Project: Las Venturas.

 §102.
 Application.
-All enacted statutes apply to any act or omission committed within San Andreas territorial boundaries, including Bone County, Red County, Las Venturas, and Los Santos County, unless expressly superseded by local ordinance.
+All enacted statutes apply to any act or omission committed within San Andreas territorial boundaries, including Bone County, Red County, Flint County, Areas of Los Santos, San Fierro, and Las Venturas, unless expressly superseded by local ordinance.

 §103.
 Supremacy of Law.
-When conflicts arise between agency policy and statute, statutory provisions shall prevail.
+When conflicts arise between agency policy and a statute, the statute shall prevail.
 Local agencies may expand but not diminish definitions or penalties established herein.

 ## Article II — Judicial Structure